IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 ![My Project page with project settings icon][15]
 3. On the General page, click **UPDATE**.
 ![Update button on the General page of project settings][16]
 4. Select the new location and then click **SELECT REPO**.
 ![Select Repo button on the update to a GitHub repo panel][17]
 5. Select a GitHub repo from the list.
 ![List of available GitHub repos][18]
 6. Select **I agree** and then click **SUBMIT**.
 **Important**: Make sure all code changes are committed before you click **SUBMIT**.
 Pending changes and your Git repo are deleted when the process completes.

 You can verify the repo change by clicking **Git URL** on the project overview page.
-The URL includes `github.com`.
+The URL includes `github.com`, for example: `https://github.com/IBM-Bluemix/DevOps-Services-Docs.git`.

 <a name='github_hook'></a>
 ## Setting up the GitHub hook